-• Most frequent species were Dianthus cretaceous, Sempervivum transcaucasicum, Astragalus captiosus, Festuca varia, Cirsium obvalatum (pastures); Trifolium ambiguum, Pastinaca armena, Trifolium alpestre, Koeleria luerssenii, Leucanthemum vulgare, Ranunculus oreophilus, Bromopsis variegata (meadows).
-As we can see the meadows is rich in weeds (Leucanthemum, Ranunculus), which can be one proof of the strong prehistoric herbivory pressure.
+• The most frequent species were Dianthus cretaceous, Sempervivum transcaucasicum, Astragalus captiosus, Festuca varia, Cirsium obvalatum (pastures); Trifolium ambiguum, Pastinaca armena, Trifolium alpestre, Koeleria luerssenii, Leucanthemum vulgare, Ranunculus oreophilus, Bromopsis variegata (meadows).
+As we can see the meadows were rich in weeds (Leucanthemum, Ranunculus), which can be one proof of the strong prehistoric herbivory pressure.